 For the coldest winter period tends to last no longer than three to four months of the year, usually between November and February.

-if your planning to NOT use your hot tub within these coldest months then it is recommended that you follow the guide below to get your hot tub set up for the winter period.
+if your planning to NOT use your hot tub within the winter months then it is recommended that you follow the guide below to get your hot tub set up for the winter period.

 Table of Contents